-Leverage Tech Central to rebalance the centre of gravity in the CBD.
-In the last half century or so, Central Sydney's centre of gravity has shifted north away from the South CBD area towards the financial district of the North and mid CBD.
-This has resulted in a clear demarcation of the Northern and Southern CBD (including Central

-Precinct), both from an amenity and job density perspective.
-A focus on a critical mass of development, alongside complementary investment in transport infrastructure (Metro investment) and opportunities for a range of civic and cultural uses can rebalance the centre of gravity in the CBD and also help to realise some of the ambitions of the Sustainable Sydney 2030 vision.
+Figure 36 Central's role in a larger Southern CBD cultural ecosystem from the South CBD area towards the financial district of the North and mid CBD.
+This has resulted in a clear demarcation of the Northern and Southern CBD (including the Central Precinct), both from an amenity and job density perspective.
+A focus on a critical mass of development, alongside complementary investment in transport infrastructure (Metro investment) and opportunities for a range of civic and cultural uses can re-balance the centre of gravity in the CBD and also help to realise some of the ambitions of the Sustainable Sydney 2030 vision.